-This is the second article in a 5 part series showing you how to enjoy a truly unforgettable, luxurious Paris experience on a modest budget.
-In Part 1 of the series, I showed you how to save money by traveling in low season, and covered tips on earning frequent flier miles, even if you rarely fly, to snag a free ticket to Paris by buying things you normally buy anyway.
+This is the second article in a 5 part series showing you how to enjoy a truly unforgettable, Paris experience on a modest budget.
+Part 1 , discussed how to save money by traveling in low season, and covered tips on earning frequent flier miles, even if you rarely fly.

 Why Choose an Apartment over a Hotel?